 Dr. Michelle Helms is a board certified general surgeon who joined Cooley Dickinson General Surgical Care in 2016.
 She was born and raised in suburban New Jersey, where her parents still reside.
 Ever since childhood, she has been very close with her older sister who is now a third grade teacher.
 The two spent endless hours riding their bikes, swimming, and doing crafts.
 Dr. Helms talked about becoming a doctor in kindergarten and never took her eyes off her goal.
 She graduated from Lehigh University after only three years to follow her wanderlust abroad to West Africa and Europe for a year before medical school at Rutgers University, New Jersey Medical School.
 She completed a general surgery internship at Robert Wood Johnson University Hospital in New Brunswick, New Jersey, and a general surgery residency at Morristown Medical Center in Morristown, New Jersey.
 After training, Michelle practiced in a rural community in southern Virginia prior to relocating to Western Mass.
 She has been recognized with a Gold Foundation Humanism in Medicine Award and with various teaching awards.
 She loves hiking, mountain biking, reading, and cooking.
 She cherishes her two dogs, a French Bulldog and a Great Dane.

-Having graduated from Our Lady of the Elms College with a bachelor’s degree in Nursing, Casey earned a master’s degree from the Acute Care Nurse Practitioner program at UMass-Worcester’s Graduate School of Nursing.
+Casey Fowler, APRN, is an experienced acute care nurse practitioner and an instrumental member of our surgical team.
+Born and raised in Northampton, she is a graduate of Northampton High School.
+She joined the Navy where she served as a Navy Corpsman in San Diego and on the USS Holland (AS-32) in Guam and Japan, then returned home to attend nursing school.
+After graduating from Our Lady of the Elms College with a bachelor’s degree in Nursing, Casey earned a master’s degree from the Acute Care Nurse Practitioner program at UMass-Worcester’s Graduate School of Nursing.
 In addition to providing expert post-op care for general surgery patients, Casey performs a range of dermatological procedures, including the removal of cysts, lipomas, and skin/subcutaneous lesions.
 She also specializes in the treatment of abscesses and cellulitis.